 - i.
-Materials to be used in erecting scaffolding should be in good condition: - ii.
-Steel items should be free from rust; and - iii.
-Mandatory inspection should be conducted by experienced and competent person to all materials before use.
+Materials to be used in erecting scaffolding shall be in good condition; - ii.
+Steel items shall be free from rust; and - iii.
+Mandatory inspection shall be conducted by experienced and competent person to all materials before use.

 b.
 Foundation